‘Teardown’ review - smashing!

 As you make your way through the campaign, the number of objectives you’ll have to complete often increases, or they become harder to manage.
 Your first mission is to knock down a house under the cover of night.
 There are no alarms to worry about, so it’s a simple intro.
 Things rapidly snowball though, and later missions will have you stealing multiple things from across a map, but taking a single one will trip an alarm.

-It means that a lot of your time in each level will be spent on smoothing out your route and opening up the slides of buildings.
+It means that a lot of your time on each level will be spent on smoothing out your route and opening up the slides of buildings.
 Laying planks to help you get around and opening up shortcuts will help you take a two-minute run into a thirty-second one, and that’s often the most satisfying aspect of the campaign.
-It’s a good job too, because some of the missions can feel genuinely unfair.
+It’s a good job, because some of the missions can feel genuinely unfair.

 There’s also the matter of the final mission, which won’t be spoiled here, but does need discussing.
 You still have to destroy in the final mission, but it’s with the aim of protecting something, and it makes it feel like a throwback to Blast Corps, a strange little N64 game all about driving into buildings to save the world.